The Peel Group: HMS Plymouth

 In 2006 Peel required the Warship Preservation Trust to leave their Birkenhead premises.
 The trust was unable to find an alternative location for its vessels and shut down.
 HMS Plymouth remained berthed and Peel took possession.
 In 2014, campaigners disputed the legality of those ownership rights.
 The group accused the port of allowing the ship's condition to worsen in order to make any attempt to move/preserve her appear unfeasible.

 The campaigners were also critical of the way the subsequent sale of the vessel to Turkey for scrap was conducted.

 Marine Terminals industrial action

-In 2009, following redundancies at Peel's Marine Terminals Ltd subsidiary in Dublin, and eight weeks of industrial action, strikers seized the cargo handling company's control room.
+In 2009, following redundancies (layoffs) at Peel's Marine Terminals Ltd subsidiary in Dublin, and eight weeks of industrial action, strikers seized the cargo handling company's control room.
 In co-ordinated action, Dutch FNV Union occupied the headquarters of sister subsidiary BG Freight's head office in Rotterdam.
 Peel had hired private security firm Control Risks to police their Dublin facility.